6 Sources

 .Related Stories

-.
-Elon Musk announced in November 2025 that SpaceX would build orbital data centers using next-generation Starlink satellites, calling them the lowest-cost AI compute option within five years3
+Elon Musk announced in November 2025 that SpaceX would build data centers in space using next-generation Starlink satellites, claiming they would become the lowest-cost AI compute option within five years

 3